 How Long Does It Take To Get From Reykjavik To Diamond Beach Iceland?

 It takes about 4h 20m by car to get to Diamond Beach from Reykjavik.
 This is Route 1 all the way.

-Do you know of any other activities nearby Diamond Beach?
-Have you got any suggestions to would be travellers of how to make this experience even better?
+Do you know of any other activities nearby Diamond Beach Iceland?
+Have you got any suggestions for would-be travellers on how to make this experience even better?
 Please let us know in the comments below!